isambard-sc/brics_jupyterhub_envs/README.md

 ### Container images

-When launching an environment using the deployment scripts local container images are built for JupyterHub and Slurm.
+When launching an environment using the deployment scripts, local container images are built for JupyterHub and Slurm.

 The container images use the [base images](#base-images) as a starting point and have three [build stages][multi-stage-builds-docker-docs]: `stage-base`, `stage-dev`, and `stage-prod`.